 Upload manager (mintupload) & Domain blocker (mintnanny)

-Both of these tools don't come preinstalled with the system now.
-If you want to use Upload manager or Domain blocker, you can install from the repository.
+Both of these tools don’t come preinstalled with the system now.
+If you want to use an Upload manager or Domain blocker, you can install it from the repository.

 Some apps run in User mode

 You can now open some software without having to type the password.
 Software manager does not ask for password for looking at software in the manager but to install or remove.
 Software manager also remembers password for some more time so that you don’t have to type password when installing or removing apps continuously.

 Similarly, PIA Manager a set up tool for PIA VPN does not require password for launch.